Quick Verdict

 FundedNext vs FTMO

 FTMO is the industry benchmark, so the comparison is inevitable.
 Both firms are legitimate and both pay out real money.
+(For another solid alternative, see our The5ers review.)
 But the products are meaningfully different in ways that matter depending on your trading style.

 Feature FundedNext FTMO